Choosing the right domain name (URL)

 A Name Must Work on All Levels

-Needless to say, choosing a name that works on all levels is the goal, it needs to sound good and be relevant, it needs to look good on printed materials and it needs to work for your website URL and for the all-important search engines.
+Needless to say, choosing the right domain name that works on all levels is the goal, it needs to sound good and be relevant, it needs to look good on printed materials and it needs to work for your website URL and for the all-important search engines.
+It also needs to be available and we always use a domain name checker when picking names for businesses with our clients.
+We recommend 123 Reg.

 Also, avoid using unusual characters or abbreviations, this can make your domain name difficult to type and harder to remember.